zloe/ioBroker.idm-multitalent_002/README.md

 Read sensor data and read and write settings of a iDM heatpump with multitalent.002 control.

 Currently following versions are supported:
-* TERRA050701  - idm701 (idm701100)... mostly supported, protocol information missing, one installation, running since April 6th, 2022
+* TERRA050701  - idm701 (idm701100)... mostly supported, one installation, running since April 6th, 2022
 * TERRA061001  - idm712 (idm712100)... supported, one experimental installation
-* EVR-II071102 - idm750 (idm750100)... experimentally supported, protocol information available, but no installation, most probalby issues with data definitions
+* EVR-II071102 - idm750 (idm750100)... experimentally, no known installation, issues with data definitions
 * EVR-II100201 - EVR752 (EVR752101)... support in development currently, stay tuned

 You need a Ethernet to RS422 converter to connect to the multitalent control.